 You’ll want to set aside at least 10 days to cycle Newfoundland’s Viking Trail.
 Start in the city of Deer Lake to make your way towards St. Anthony, just outside L’Anse aux Meadows National Historic Site.
 The 600-kilometre trek will test your mettle if the wind isn’t at your back, but it delivers big rewards with glinting icebergs floating by and the occasional moose meandering past.
 There’s a good chance you’ll happen upon a music festival in any number of small towns too, so budget in a few late morning starts—especially if you get invited to a kitchen party!

-If you liked our round-up of the best bike trails, check out the best hikes across Canada.
+If you enjoyed our roundup of the best bike trails, be sure to check out the 10 best hikes in Canada.